 Trending: Complementary and Alternative PTSD Treatments

-Stress, anxiety and the blues are all feelings that can be expected after a traumatic event, but a more serious condition called post-traumatic stress disorder (PTSD) may be at play if symptoms like nightmares, avoidance, mood swings and poor concentration persist for more than a month after the triggering event.
-PTSD is not impossible to treat, but it can also be challenging to treat.
+Stress, anxiety, and the blues are all feelings that can be expected after a traumatic event, but a more serious condition called post-traumatic stress disorder (PTSD) may be at play if symptoms like nightmares, avoidance, mood swings and poor concentration persist for more than a month after the triggering event.
+PTSD is not impossible to treat, but it can be challenging.
 Like all mental health concerns, there is no magic cure that takes away the symptoms as easily as, say, ibuprofen relieves a mild headache.
-Cognitive behavioral therapy, or CBT, has long been the go-to method of treating PTSD, with varying results among individuals.
+Cognitive Behavioral Therapy, or CBT, has long been the go-to method of treating PTSD, with varying results among individuals.
 Researchers remain dedicated to discovering new and effective treatment methods for this relatively common affliction.
 Among them are PTSD medications, alternative therapies and methods to support an overall healthy mind.

 PTSD Medications